Here2ServeU/api-soap-nodejs-express/README.md

 # Building a SOAP API for T2S Enrollment

-SOAP (Simple Object Access Protocol) is widely used in enterprise environments where structured communication, security, and reliability are essential.
-This guide explains how to build a SOAP-based enrollment API for T2S, replacing the traditional REST API with an enterprise-ready SOAP implementation.
+**SOAP (Simple Object Access Protocol)** is widely used in enterprise environments where structured communication, security, and reliability are essential.

+This guide explains how to build a **SOAP-based enrollment API for T2S**, replacing the traditional REST API with an enterprise-ready SOAP implementation.

 ---